TheErickLiu/MasterMindz/README.md

 -i,--input <arg>    Input path, default is src/main/resources/navigate.in -o,--output <arg>   Output path, default is /tmp/navigate.out
 ```
-Core of the implementation is the A* algorithm.
+Core of the implementation is the ray-casting algorithm and the A* algorithm.
+`checkIntersection` is unit tested with four cases in `org.Mastermindz.Problem3Test`.